 • On March 1, 2021, local workforce development areas were notified of the amount of the funding they would receive under the RELIEF Act, per the 2021 Federal Workforce Innovation and Opportunity Act formula and were sent application templates accordingly.
 These applications, which include detailed plans on how allocated funds would be spent, were due back to Labor by April 1, 2021.
-All thirteen workforce boards have submitted proposals and 10 have been approved and funds obligated (\$5,541,900 of \$7 million).
-Of the remaining three, one is awaiting signature and two are under review.
+All thirteen workforce boards have submitted proposals and 11 have been approved and funds obligated (\$5,878,013 of \$7 million).
+The remaining two are awaiting signature.